Localizing differences in smooths with simultaneous confidence bounds on the true discovery proportion: Results

-For the simulations where we varied the magnitude of smooth curve differences (absolute size of the non-zero $\Delta b_k$'s, the x-axis of Figures \ref{test_group}--\ref{asymp_tdp_binary}), we kept parameters the same, with the exception of increasing slightly $\alpha=0.2$.
-We also decreased $\sigma_\Delta^2 = 0.05$ so that the magnitude of non-zero $\Delta b_k$'s would be dominated by $M_\Delta$, ensuring greater uniformity in them.
-This helped us isolate effects on TDP to the $M_\Delta$ parameter.
-We increased $M_\Delta$ from 0 to 2.5 linearly over the 1000 simulation iterations for the continuous outcome case.
-Simulations for binary data are underpowered as compared to continuous and so we varied $M_\Delta$ between 0 and 9 in that case.
-We also calculated Table \ref{binary_expec} for the binary outcome, showing actual versus estimated TDP at different $\alpha$ levels and TDP estimates.
-The x-axis label of Figures \ref{test_group}--\ref{test_group2nd} refers to the magnitude of the non-zero $\Delta b_k$ parameters.
+To explain some of the parameterization decisions, we decreased $\sigma_\Delta^2 = 0.05$ in a subset of simulations so that the magnitude of non-zero $\Delta b_k$'s would be dominated by $M_\Delta$, ensuring greater uniformity in them.
+This helped isolate effects of the $M_\Delta$ parameter on TDP estimation.
+For the variable $M_\Delta$ simulations, we increased $M_\Delta$ from 0 to 2.5 linearly over the 1000 iterations for the continuous outcome case.
+Simulations for binary data are underpowered as compared to the continuous case and so we varied $M_\Delta$ between 0 and 9 over the 1000 iterations for that scenario.
+In each case, for every iteration a different collection of $\{b_k \}$ and set $K$ were generated.
+The model noise, $\sigma^2$, is not applicable in the binary outcome case because one draws from the Bernoulli distribution with success probability determined by the inverse logit of the linear predictor.
+That linear predictor was distributed Gaussian, being a sum of Gaussian-distributed basis function parameters.
+When in figures and tables we use labels of 0.5, 0.7, or 0.9 TDP, these were arrived at by ordering p-values and estimating TDP progressively on regions corresponding to that ordering until one reached the specified level.
+Smooths were fit to each stratum using the {\it mgcv} package in R and the tuning parameter chosen with restricted maximum likelihood, while we calculated equations \ref{phi_eqn} and \ref{h_eqn} of the algorithm with package {\it hommel} \citep{wood_fast_2011,goeman_hommel_2021}.

-For simulations examining type 1 error, we used $\alpha$'s of $0.1$, $0.2$, or $0.3$, kept $\sigma_\Delta^2 = 0.05$ again, and set $M_\Delta = 2.4$, a value at which previous simulations showed estimated TDP approaching actual TDP.
-Empirical type 1 error was calculated by the proportion of estimated TDP's not achieving the actual TDP (ie, a region with estimated TDP of 0.7 which is in fact 0.63 is an error).

-For all continuous outcome simulations, we executed our investigation on a grid of all combinations of TDP thresholds of 0.5, 0.7, and 0.9, and number of non-zero $\Delta b_k$'s of 15 and 30.
-With TDP threshold we mean finding the largest region of the smooth such that the TDP estimated on the region is that value.
-For the binary outcome, we used TDP thresholds of 0.5, 0.7, and 0.9, and $20$ non-zero $\Delta b_k$'s.

-We calculated different aspects of TDP estimation in each simulation.
-For Figures \ref{test_group}, \ref{asymp_tdp}, and \ref{asymp_tdp_binary}, we divided the area of the truly different region (which recall is defined by the union of the support of those basis functions whose scaling coefficients, the $b_k$'s, have $k\in K$) intersecting the region with 0.5, 0.7, or 0.9 estimated TDP by the total area of that TDP region.
-This proportion should align with the estimated TDP.
-Second, we estimated the TDP in the region we generated as truly different (Figure \ref{tdp_tru_diff}).
-For this figure, we estimated TDP specifically in the region generated as truly different.
-In contrast, Figure \ref{test_group2nd} is calculated by finding the largest TDP region with an estimate of 0.5, 0.7, or 0.9, then seeing how those regions relate to the truly different region by examining their intersections.
-Those intersections divided by the size of the truly different region are depicted in the figure.